Mental illness in ancient Rome: Schizophrenia

 It was common to treat these people by confining them to a dark room.
 Celsus believed that this form of therapy's usefulness varied from person to person.
 Some will be frightened by the darkness, other will be calmed.
 He recommended that "strong" patients should be kept in a bright room, and "weak" ones should be kept in a dim room.
 Celsus also recommended torture.
 Violent patients were restrained using chains and flogging.
-Deprivation of light, immersion into cold water, torturous exercise, food depravation were all used.
+Deprivation of light, immersion into cold water, torturous exercise, food deprivation were all used.
 Patients were also supposed to only be left with people they were familiar with, and frequently travel and move.
 They were forced to pay attention and memorize this torture, thus preventing patients from acting out through fear.
 This treatment was dismissed by two physicians Asclepiades of Bithynia and Soranus of Ephesus as inhumane.
 They believed that instead, patients should kept in a moderately light room located on the ground floor, eat a simple diet, and have regular exercise.
 They also recommended that soft fabrics, wool, or servant's hands should be used instead of chains to restrain them.

 Bloodletting was another contentious topic.
 Asclepiades believed it to be equivalent to murder.
 Celsus disagreed, stating that if a patient was "strong," it must be administered if they are experiencing an extreme episode of the condition.
 He also recommended that one day after the bloodletting the head should be shaved and cleaned with water.
 Herbs such as verbena would be boiled in the water.
 Another procedure consisted of cleaning the head, shaving the head, cleaning it again, then pouring rose oil over it.
 Concurrent to this, rue pounded with vinegar would be poured over the nose.
 If the patient is considered "weak" then thyme, or a similar substance, would be applied to rose oil which would then be rubbed over the head.
 Bitter pellitory herbs would also be applied to the patient's head.

 People with this condition also had trouble sleeping and eating.
 To treat this, they were placed on couches near food.
 Poppy, Hyoscyamus, saffron ointment, mandrake apples, cardamomum balsam, the sound of falling water, sycamine tears, and mulberry were all thought to aid in sleep.
 Asclepiades believed these treatments to be ineffective, and that they caused lethargy.
 Leeches, venesection, and vomiting were also common treatments.
 An orchid known as white hellebore was used to induce vomit.
 Doctors would give these patients gruel and mead to eat and drink.
 Three cups of gruel were given twice a day in winter and three times in summer.